andreasdr/minitscript/README.md

 # 11. Donation
 - I have to pay my bills, beer and stuff, so if you have any use for this open source project, like educational, productive or fun, ..., consider a donation here [PayPal](https://www.paypal.me/andreasdrewke), here [GitHub Sponsors](https://github.com/sponsors/andreasdr) or via [Amazon Wishlist](https://www.amazon.de/hz/wishlist/ls/250IBUL4JSZVR?ref_=wl_share)

+# 12. Bounties
+- We will most likely accept MinitScript (related) tasks as kind of bounties for a customized MinitScript or default MinitScript